temporalio/temporal/docs/design/1533-host-specific-taskqueue.md

    3. Check the number of currently running sessions on the worker.
 If the maximum number of concurrent sessions has been reached, return an error to fail the creation.

-   One detail we need to ensure is that when the maximum number of concurrent sessions has been reached, this worker should stop polling from the global task list.
+   One detail we need to ensure is that when the maximum number of concurrent sessions has been reached, this worker should stop polling from the global task queue.

-* Session Activity Worker: this worker only polls from the resource specific tasklist.
+* Session Activity Worker: this worker only polls from the resource specific taskqueue.
 There are three kinds of activities that can be run by this worker:

    1. User activities in a session that belongs to this host.